benhatsor/enderdragon/README.md

 ## Credit

-Minecraft, Minecraft Gamepedia.
 Inspired by Calada2.

-This project is not affiliated with Mojang AB or Microsoft Corp.
+Enderdragon is neither endorsed or affiliated with Mojang.